San Jon, New Mexico: Geography

 According to the United States Census Bureau, the village has a total area of 2.6 sqmi, all land.

 The village is located on I-40 at New Mexico State Highway 469 and is east of Tucumcari.

 Climate

+According to the Köppen Climate Classification system, San Jon has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in San Jon was 111 F on July 11, 2020, and July 13, 2020, while the coldest temperature recorded was -20 F on January 1, 1919.